 For Adair, life as a leader is indeed complex.
 But he believed a leader’s overriding concern, was to translate an organisation’s strategy and direction into action and generate performance through people.

-Adair’s model is as good place as any to start:
+Adair’s model is as good a place as any to start:

 The Leader’s role is to balance the needs of the three elements: Task, Individual and Team.
 These overlap but concentrating on one aspect will mean having to play catch-up with the others.
 Life isn’t always neat.

 Once a leader is clear on the task, he or she will then supply its needs.
 So create a plan, and identify and arrange sufficient resources, (human, time and materiel).
 By defining quality and standards, leaders will assess risks and financial needs and identify the skills needed to carry it out.

 Where the spheres overlap, the elements work together from a leader’s point of view.
 As leader in the centre, you will inspire and manage each sector’s needs to achieve your results.

 If you don’t already have a team, you will be selecting people with the right attributes.
 However, it is quite likely that you will be working with people who are already available to you, perhaps an established departmental team.
 In either case, you will need to assess ability and skills and continually develop them.

 Don’t Forget the Emotion